jgaa/darkspeak/doc/TC_Protocol.md

 - Bob sends a ping message with a hard-to-guess cookie to Alices hidden Tor Service.
 - Alice Sends a pong message to Bob, repeating the cookie.
-Since only Alice can know the cookie, Bob nwo trust Alive to be Alice.
+Since only Alice can know the cookie, Bob now trust Alice to be Alice.

 # Security considerations